 In order to complete an online application for a new library card account, you must:

 We realize that not everyone will be able to meet these criteria.
-If you are unable to register for a card online, please visit any Indianapolis Public Library location to complete an application in person.
+If you are unable to register for a card online or renew, please visit any Indianapolis Public Library location to complete an application in person.

 To be eligible for a free library card you must be one of the following: